Is Your Resume Landing Interviews for You?

 The ability to provide “before and after” results is a strong way to demonstrate and communicate your value.

 Challenge: Review your current resume.
 Have you provided specific information about your results?
-If not, get the numbers and add them into your document.
+If not, get the numbers and add them to your document.
 Track the responses to your new, accomplishment-driven resume.

-Need more help with your resume?
-Check out “Resumes that Rock.”
+Need more help with your resume and your job search?
+Check out “Rock Your Job Search.”

 Job Search: Make it Simple